 As a matter of fact, each one of the two is howling for an equal amount of attention from you.

-Of course you have all the reasons in the world to rank for a certain list of keywords.
-But what’s even more important is for you to divert your focus to providing a smooth navigation aimed at targeting organic traffic, coupled with out-of-this-world experiences that enable your visit to find an exact match of what they were looking for upon landing on your site.
+Of course, you have all the reasons in the world to rank for a certain list of keywords.
+But what’s even more important is for you to divert your focus to providing smooth navigation aimed at targeting organic traffic, coupled with out-of-this-world experiences that enable your visit to find an exact match of what they were looking for upon landing on your site.

 You can’t measure the success of a business by simply looking at the amount of traffic it’s attracting.
-That alone is never an enough metric.
+That alone is never enough metric.

 For instance, your site could be attracting 10, 000 visitors per day.
 But if all the traffic bounces off the site a few seconds after landing, what benefit does the high traffic count serve your business?